-Emilua provides support for creating actors in isolated processes using Linux namespaces.
+Emilua provides support for creating actors in isolated processes using Capsicum, Linux namespaces or Landlock.
 The idea is to prevent potentially exploitable code from accessing resources beyond what has been explicitly handed to them.
 That's the basis for capability-based security systems, and it maps pretty well to APIs implementing the actor model such as Emilua.